 This Tomato Basil Pasta recipe is great for busy weeknights.
-Once the pasta is cooked, dinner is DONE!
-15 minutes is all that you need, folks.
+The heat from the pasta warms the rest of the dish.
+15 minutes is all you need, folks.
 Now, who doesn’t love that?!

 I’ve made this tomato basil pasta for…